 Love it when plans fall into place – especially the spontaneous kind.

-It was another long-distance drive today, with so many miles of slow-going rural roads and winding single carriageways that Teko said our six-hour drive from Amsterdam to Paris was comparatively just as rough.
+It was another long-distance drive today, with so many miles of slow-going rural roads and winding single carriageways that Teko said was just as rough as our six-hour drive from Paris to Amsterdam three years ago.
 To break the trip and get some physical and anxiety relief, we decided to stop by small-town Shrewsbury, via a completely last-minute online search, and found Henry Tudor House, a British restaurant housed in a 15th century Tudor building.
 Unique and interesting at the same time.

 Parking was much easier to find in Shrewsbury than in previous other towns and soon we were sitting in our own spacious banquette in the restaurant’s sun-roofed annex – sadly next to a loud, eccentric gay man and a few tables away from a screaming infant with lungs of steel.
 It wasn’t a great start.